dollarshaveclub/harmless-changes/README.md

 # Harmless Changes

-Harmless changes is a simple bash script that ingores tests if repository changes are harmless.
-This can greatly speed up repository build times by ignore unneedded tests and other build steps.
+Harmless changes is a simple bash script that helps ignore unneeded build steps if code changes are harmless.
+This utility can speed up CI build times! 🏎 💨

 ---

 <p align="center">
+  <a href="#summary"></a>&nbsp;&nbsp;
   <a href="#install">Install</a>&nbsp;&nbsp;
   <a href="#install">Use</a>&nbsp;&nbsp;
   <a href="#contributing">Contributing</a>&nbsp;&nbsp;